efpha/Django-Portfolio/README.md

 # **Portfolio Website**

-A Django-based portfolio website to showcase your skills, projects, and professional background.
+A Django-based portfolio website.
 The site includes a contact form that allows visitors to leave messages, which are stored in a database for easy access.
 ---

 ## **Features**
 - Fully responsive design using **Bootstrap 5**.
-- Professional and clean layout with navigation and footer.
 - Separate pages for:
   - Home
   - About